NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 Collection Review Workspace
 ==============================
-The Collection Review Workspace allows the user to assess all the Assets they have acess to that have been assigned the selected STIG.
+The Collection Review Workspace allows the user to assess all the Assets they have access to that have been assigned the selected STIG.

 .. thumbnail:: /assets/images/collection-review.png
       :width: 50%